LucidCodeTr/kite-framework/README.md

 # Feature Highlights

+* Integrated Development Environment

+	* Accompanied with Eclipse Development Suite composed of:
+		* Project Wizard,
+		* Page Wizard,
+		* WYSIWYG Editor and
+		* BPMN Editor.
+	* The framework itself is Open Sources and the IDE is propriety software.

 * File Structure

 	* Derived from maven-webapp archetype, the project file structure is defined by kite-archetype as below: